 Exploring Paris by Foot

 The complexity of Paris’s metro network means that getting onto the wrong line, even by one station, could lead you miles off the right track.
-Fortunately, it’s an easy-to-use system, and most ticket machines have multi-language options, making purchasing tickets a breeze.
+Fortunately, the system is easy to use, and most ticket machines have multi-language options, making purchasing tickets a breeze.

 For individuals who have opted to stay in a remote location away from the city center and Eiffel Tower district, metro rides are still accessible and affordable.
-One might have to factor in longer travel times compared to arrondissements closer to the tower but still arrives at their destination relatively stress-free.
+One might have to factor in longer travel times than in arrondissements closer to the tower, but one still arrives at their destination relatively stress-free.

 Ultimately, Parisian public transport provides numerous options for getting around if walking is out of the equation.